restatedev/documentation/docs/deployment-operations/manage-invocations.md

 ## Kill an invocation

-When something goes wrong during the execution of an invocation, Restate will by default retry until it can make any progress.
-For example, if there's a network configuration, Restate will continue retrying until it can reach the endpoint and make progress.
+When something goes wrong during the execution of an invocation, Restate will by default retry until it can make progress again.
+For example, if there's a network partitioning, Restate will continue retrying until it can reach the endpoint and make progress.

-There are some cases though where it's not easy, if possible at all, to let an ongoing invocation make any progress.
-A good example is when your code runs a non deterministic action: if the invocation is suspended and re-scheduled afterwards, the replay of the invocation might lead to a different code path, generating an invalid journal and failing the invocation indefinitely.
+There are some cases where it is impossible for an invocation to make progress.
+A good example is when your code runs a non deterministic action: If the invocation is suspended and re-scheduled afterwards, the replay of the invocation might lead to a different code path, generating an invalid journal and failing the invocation indefinitely.
 In such cases, you can request Restate to kill the invocation, aborting its execution as soon as possible.
-If the invocation is ongoing, killing the invocation **won't** rollback its progress.
+If the invocation is ongoing, killing the invocation **will not** rollback its progress.

 :::danger